The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Why Montserrat?
 In its glorious heyday, Elton John and Paul McCartney once recorded albums here, but most of us are more familiar with a more recent tragedy: In 1995 volcanic Soufriere Hills awoke after 300 years of slumber, burying the island’s (evacuated) capital of Plymouth.
 The Emerald Isle, as it was once called, is now the Volcano Isle, and Montserrat is slowly rebuilding.
 Although no new lava has been coughed up for more than a decade now, the southern two-thirds of the island remains an “exclusion zone” — suitable only for supervised day tours and providing a fascinating glimpse into Mother Nature’s kitchen.
 The northern third is inhabited by roughly 5,000 residents, and sideshows of birdwatching, diving and hiking have made a rebound.

 Don’t Miss: The ash-laden volcano is a commanding sight, and the ruin of the former capital is like a Caribbean Pompeii.
-Best accessible view is offered from the Montserrat Volcano Observatory, where the volcano panorama is accompanied by scientist-led tours of the monitoring effort.
+The best accessible view is offered from the Montserrat Volcano Observatory, where the volcano panorama is accompanied by scientist-led tours of the monitoring effort.

 Best Beach: From the port at Little Bay it’s a one-mile hike over the headland to Rendezvous Bay, the island’s one gold-sand beach.
 It’s undeveloped, and you might have it all to yourself.
 You can also hire a dingy to take you over.